This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You feel depressed.

-- You have started to use, or increase your use, of alcohol, illegal drugs, or prescription medicines.
+- You have started to use alcohol, illegal drugs, or prescription medicines, or you increase your current use.

 - You have questions or concerns about your condition or care.